Oak Tyres logo

 Check the EU Tyre Label

-Every new tyre purchased will come with an EU Tyre label which highlights the fuel efficiency rating of the tyre, allowing you to make an informed choice when purchasing.
+Tyres are responsible for a fifth of your fuel consumption, so it’s important to assess which products provide the best efficiency scores when making a new tyre purchase.
+Every new tyre manufactured after 2021 now comes with an EU Tyre label which highlights the fuel efficiency rating of the tyre, allowing you to make an informed choice when purchasing.
 Rolling resistance is an indicator of the tyre’s energy efficiency which directly impacts fuel consumption, with ratings from A (most efficient) to F (least efficient).
 However, it should be noted that different types of tyres such as Winter or All-terrain will have slightly different performance levels when compared to a summer tyre, as the tread pattern will be designed for different purposes.
 You can learn more about EU Tyre labels by clicking here.

 Lighten the weight in your car